 All this little shabby lovely needed was some dressing up!

 I filled that ridge with wood filler and sanded it smooth with my sander.
-I also added a piece of wood corner round to recreate the surface edge that had been cut out to receive the mirror.
-Last, I used my favorite Dremel tool to rebuild it.
+I also add a piece of wood corner round to recreate the surface edge.
+Originally, it is a cut-out meant to receive the mirror.
+Last, I use my favorite Dremel tool to rebuild it.

-You can also see the veneer was lifting at the bottom of the side, which easily is repaired by taking a utility knife making a straight slit, gently lift and add some wood glue, clamp, and let dry.
+You can also see the veneer was lifting at the bottom of the side.
+An easy repair by taking a utility knife making a straight slit.
+Gently lift and add some wood glue, clamp, and let dry.

 Now, I could have just painted and been done, but I wanted to add a touch of pizazz.
 Have you seen the textured paintable wallpaper that looks like pressed tin?